Botanists Are Working to Save Palm Trees from Extinction Threat

 Early last week, the directorate of Cinchona and the BSI (Sikkim chapter) agreed to work together to launch an awareness campaign in Santoor-Mirik.
 The people were informed by Rai and Gogoi that the tree needed to be preserved.

 We discovered that the peasants were receiving Rs 50 for every kilogram of palm seeds.
 100–150 seeds are possible in one kilogram.
 A single seed costs Rs 150, according to the different websites, Gogoi stated.
+The awareness campaign informs the villagers that the people to whom they are selling the seeds are not giving them what they deserve.

 "If the villagers can negotiate a better price for the seeds, their earnings could increase."
 To encourage travel, it (the Windamere palm in the wild) may also be sold, according to Gogoi.